maxhbr/LDBcollector/md/EUDatagrid.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
                         "_str": "Description: Relevant documentation for the software will be treated in the same way as the software.
-The same rights will be granted to sub-licensees.\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n\nConditions:\nOlConditionTreeAnd [OlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = }),OlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/630\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/630\", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.})]\n\n", "conditions": {
+The same rights will be granted to sub-licensees.\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = }\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/630\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/630\", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.}\n\n\n", "conditions": {
                             "AND": [
                                 {